Britain's Prince William, in Jerusalem, honours Holocaust victims, meets Netanyahu

 Tens of thousands of Jews and other victims were killed at the camp, near Lublin in what is now Poland.

-After the tour, the prince was greeted by Prime Minister Benjamin Netanyahu and his wife, Sara, at their official residence in Jerusalem against the backdrop of the British and the Israeli flags.
+After the tour, the prince - second in line to the British throne - was greeted by Prime Minister Benjamin Netanyahu and his wife, Sara, at their official residence in Jerusalem against the backdrop of British and Israeli flags.

-"Welcome to Israel, a great historic visit.
-The whole people of Israel are excited," Netanyahu told William, in a recording issued by the prime minister's office.
+At the residence, the prince met relatives of the late Rachel Cohen, who was hidden from the Gestapo, along with two of her five children, by Princess Alice, the mother of Britain's 97-year-old Prince Philip, in her palace in Greece.

+The Greek royal family - Princess Alice was married to Prince Andrew of Greece - had been acquainted with Cohen's late husband, Haimaki, a former member of Greece's parliament.

 At a meeting with Israeli President Reuven Rivlin, the prince, on a visit described by Britain as non-political, said he hoped "peace in the area can be achieved".
 Israeli-Palestinian peace talks collapsed in 2014.